 Undeniably, centering racism in the understanding of firearms brings the issue of collective power to the forefront.
 Racism functions "as a systemic force embedded in the enduring structure of society," (Salter & Adams, 2013, p.
-785), located in our social context and reflected in our psyche (Salter & Adams, 2013; see also, Salter et al., 2018).
-In the U.S., racism manifests along multiple dimensions, including the dynamic interplay between individual (e.g., beliefs, attitudes), interpersonal (e.g., discriminatory behaviors), institutional (e.g., differential application of laws based on race), and structural (e.g., racist cultural ideas) levels resulting in and reinforcing differential access to resources and positions of cultural influence dependent on an individual's race/ethnicity (see, Haeny et al., 2021).
+785) located in our social context and reflected in our psyche (Salter & Adams, 2013; see also, Salter et al., 2018).
+In the U.S., racism manifests along multiple dimensions, including the dynamic interplay between individual (e.g., beliefs, attitudes), interpersonal (e.g., discriminatory behaviors), institutional (e.g., differential application of laws based on race), and structural levels (e.g., cultural ideas, policies, or laws developed to enhance or maintain the racial hierarchy) resulting in and reinforcing differential access to resources and positions of cultural influence dependent on an individual's race/ethnicity (see, Haeny et al., 2021).
 Therefore, racism is not only an individual holding prejudice and/or actively discriminating against members of racial out-groups but implicates the ability of one racial group to determine a racial out-group's outcomes over time.
 Although social psychology often focuses on racism as an individual-level phenomenon, racism is also embedded culturally in the U.S., meaning that individual behaviors and attitudes shape-and are shaped by-U.S. institutions, laws, practices, and core ideas that persist over time (Salter et al., 2018; Trawalter et al., 2022).
-Given racist, anti-Black attitudes consistently and strongly predict attributions for gun violence (Lee et al., 2020), support for who can versus cannot purchase a gun (Hayes et al., 2020), pro-gun beliefs and policy support (Filindra & Kaplan, 2016; 2017; Higginbotham et al., 2023), and the presence of a gun in the home (O'Brien et al., 2013), understanding the role of collective power in U.S. firearm psychology is vital.
+Given racist, anti-Black attitudes consistently and strongly predict attributions for gun violence (Lee et al., 2020), support for who can versus cannot purchase a gun (Hayes et al., 2021), pro-gun beliefs and policy support (Filindra & Kaplan, 2016, 2017; Higginbotham et al., 2023), and the presence of a gun in the home (O'Brien et al., 2013), understanding the role of collective power in U.S. firearm psychology is vital.

 Conceptually, collective power can be defined and understood at the intragroup, intergroup, and structural levels (Keltner, 2003; Simon & Oakes, 2006; Turner, 2005; Twali et al., 2023).
-At the structural level, understandings of collective power emphasize group dominance in social exchanges and systems (Sidanius & Pratto, 1999; Bergh et al., 2020), whereby groups with higher rank, greater control of resources, and more influence in shaping societal structures are defined as having collective power while those groups that lack these capabilities are considered powerless (for review, see Twali, 2023).
-While social psychology typically conceptualizes collective power at the structural (Twali, 2023), members of historically marginalized and structurally oppressed groups (e.g., Black Americans, people from lower socioeconomic status backgrounds) perceive and emphasize collective power outside of typical dominance frameworks (prosocial; Belmi & Laurin, 2016; in-group resilience or building intergroup solidarity; Twali et al., 2023).
-Given collective power is defined and shaped by group membership and relation to structural power (Twali, 2023), I attend to whether the qualitative nature of collective power guns may symbolically offer is distinct by race.
+At the structural level, understandings of collective power emphasize group dominance in social exchanges and systems (Sidanius & Pratto, 1999; Bergh et al., 2019), whereby groups with higher rank, greater control of resources, and more influence in shaping societal structures are defined as having collective power while those groups that lack these capabilities are considered powerless (for review see, Twali, 2023).
+While social psychology typically conceptualizes collective power at the structural level (Twali, 2023), members of historically marginalized and structurally oppressed groups (e.g., Black Americans, people from lower socioeconomic status backgrounds) perceive and emphasize collective power outside of typical dominance frameworks (prosocial; Belmi & Laurin, 2016; in-group resilience or building intergroup solidarity; Twali et al., 2023).
+Given collective power is defined and shaped by group membership and relation to structural power (Twali, 2023), it is crucial to attend to whether the symbolic collective power guns may offer differs qualitatively by race.